fieldtrip/website/getting_started/brainvision.md

 ## Introduction

-[Brain Products GmbH](http://www.brainproducts.com) provides technical and software solutions for neurophysiological and psychophysiological research and clinical applications.
+[BrainProducts GmbH](http://www.brainproducts.com) provides technical and software solutions for neurophysiological and psychophysiological research and clinical applications.
 Their BrainAmp ExG amplifier allows to record signals with a sampling rate up to 5000 Hz and a broad hardware bandwidth ranging from DC to 1000 Hz.

-Brain Products also provides EEG caps with the electrodes distributed over the head according to the 1020 standard or to an equidistant scheme.
+BrainProducts also provides EEG caps with the electrodes distributed over the head according to the 1020 standard or to an equidistant scheme.
 Most of the caps provided by BrainProducts are actually fabricated by [EasyCap](http://www.easycap.de), on whose website you can find more information.
 Although it is possible to use a BrainAmp amplifier with another type of cap, or to use an Easycap with an different amplifier, the most common case is to use them together and that is why we describe them jointly on this page.

 ##  BrainVision data format